Our functional and non-functional stoneware work is mid-fired to cone six

 environment of the gas kiln.

-Larry chooses from a library of glazes that provide the right effects on
+Larry chooses from a library of glazes that work well on the red

-same white stoneware when fired in the unaltered atmosphere of the
+he fires in the unaltered atmosphere of the electric kiln.
+He